VStoncius/PasswordVault/README.md

 ***localhost:8080/users/authenticate*** with valid username and password combination to receive JWT token, which will be used to authenticate while calling localhost:8080/passwords/** APIs.
 JWT token is valid for 15 minutes.
 After which you will need to call localhost:8080/users/authenticate again.

-User passwords are saved in hased form, while website passwords are encrypted before saving to database using symmetric-key encryption.
+User passwords are saved in hashed form, while website passwords are encrypted before saving to database using symmetric-key encryption.

 Database source, server port, password encryption/decryption secrets as well as JWT secret can be configured by editing application.yml file